Teelowah/Data_Analytics_Projects/README.md

 ## Tools and Packages

-Developed using Jupyter Notebooks with Python and Spark.
+Developed using Jupyter Notebook with Python and Spark.
 Visualizations made using MatPlotLib.